 Invite children to paint watercolor surprise Easter egg art and see what magically appears!

-Invite children from toddlers to teens to try this Easter art project.
-First, encourage them to draw an Easter egg or, use our printable Easter egg template.
-Next, invite children to try one of the two watercolor techniques described below to discover a surprise that will magically appear as they paint egg art with watercolors.
+First, draw an Easter egg or use one of these printable Easter egg templates.
+Next, invite children, from toddlers to teens, to try one of the two watercolor techniques described in detail below to discover a fun surprise that magically appears as they paint egg art.
+Both watercolor painting methods offer more than just pretty art.

 Related: Wooden Easter Egg Decorating Ideas

-Watercolor Surprise Easter Egg Art Supplies
+Surprise Watercolor Easter Egg Art Supplies and Materials:

 - Cardstock or watercolor paper